esteinig/dartQC/docs/install.md

 Python Package Index (PyPI).
 This is a cumbersome way to install the program since the environment requires CD-HIT from the BioConda channel.
 The preferred way is through `conda` as described above.

-You can install with pip and use the native installer in the program to install `miniconda` and the virtual environment.
+You can install with pip and use the native installer task [`install`](https://github.com/esteinig/dartQC/blob/master/docs/task.install.md) in the program to install `miniconda` and the virtual environment.
 The environment needs to be then activated before using `dartqc`, i.e. `source activate dartqc`.
 When you want to update `dartqc` to a more recent version as the program is developed, you need to call `pip install dartqc --upgrade` from within the virtual environment.

 ```
 pip install dartqc